- ACP Global Perspectives

 The internet and social media have a lot of influence on patients and clinicians.
 As lots of patients view their problems via the internet or social media, they want more treatment.
 Clinicians are also becoming more conscious of medical-legal issues.

 What are some of the most significant challenges that physicians in your country face?
 What are your thoughts on the best way to meet those challenges?

 Over-population, over-crowding, the increasing cost of health delivery and adequate medical facilities at the periphery are cause for concern.
 Government, corporations, Non-Governmental Organizations and the medical community have to join hands to solve these issues.

 What can other countries learn from your health system?

-Why is it important for physicians to belong to professional organizations like the Czech Society of IM and the ACP?
+Why is it important for physicians in India to belong to professional organizations like ACP?